Press play to experience a sneak peek of The Sky Residences Living in this video.

 Owners have equal access to each Residence within the inventory type they have purchased.
 Three-bedroom Owners will always occupy a three-bedroom Residence, and two-bedroom Owners will always occupy a two-bedroom Residence.

 Most Owners will consider different times of the season to visit their Sky Residence.
 Owner usage will always fluctuate from year to year, and Owners have a number of flexible options beyond simply canceling one set of vacation dates and booking another.
 Owners can choose to send friends and family to enjoy their Sky Residence as unaccompanied guests during the Planned Vacation Weeks, subject to current ownership rules.
 Owners may also release their Residence as a short-term rental.

 Yes.
-The Sky Residences at W Aspen will include an on-site, secure area to store recreational or ski equipment, clothing, or personal items.
+The Sky Residences at W Aspen property has an on-site, secure area to store recreational or ski equipment, clothing, or personal items.

 Each Owner receives a deed, a fee simple title, to a fraction of a Sky Residence and to an undivided interest in The Sky Residences’ common areas at closing.
 Owners also receive an ALTA title insurance policy, issued by a nationally recognized title insurance company.

 The Annual Assessments cover property taxes, maintenance, professional management, and the operation of all facilities and amenities.
 The fees provide funds for staff salaries, supplies, interior and exterior maintenance, landscaping, window washing, trash removal, legal and accounting fees, fuel, utilities, insurance, cable TV, Wi-Fi, telephone service, and a capital fund for replacement of furniture and finishes.
 Housekeeping is included for Planned Vacation weeks but not for short-term stays.

 Owners incur charges for use of a la carte amenities and services, provided by W Aspen.